MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/deploy/index.md

 ### How to proceed

 Read this document and record your decisions.
-When finished, you should have all the necessary information to determine requirements and the next steps for your Windows Hello for Business deployment.
+When finished, you should have all the necessary information to evaluate the available options and to determine requirements for your Windows Hello for Business deployment.

 There are 8 major categories to consider when planning a Windows Hello for Business deployment: